velocyto-team/velocyto.py/doc/tutorial/cli.rst

 ``run_smartseq2`` - Run on SmartSeq2 samples
 --------------------------------------------

-``velocyto`` supports a shortcut to perform the read counting for UMI-less, not stranded, full-length techniques such as SmartSeq2.
+``velocyto`` includes a shortcut to perform the read counting for UMI-less, not stranded, full-length techniques such as SmartSeq2.

 The full signature of the command is: